Update Spring 2023: I predicted that the Peloton bikes were at risk of having issues and to be recalled!

-- Leader board.
 You cannot see how you stack up against others during a live class.
 I’ll never be in the lead and seeing how far behind I am would likely be demotivating for me anyway.
 In fact, some instructors recommend that you turn it off.

-- Resistance.
 If you have ever taken a spin class you will be familiar with resistance.
 It is how heavy your wheel feels.
-If you are going uphill the instructor will tell you to turn your resistance knob to the right somewhere around 50 to 60 resistance.
-If a straight road, 20 to 35 resistance.
+When going uphill the instructor will tell you to turn your resistance knob to the right – around 50-60 resistance.
+If you are on a straight road, 20-35 resistance.
 The Peloton bike displays your resistance on its screen.
 Without it, you need to get a feel for the resistance just like in a spin class at your gym.
-That is how spin classes have always worked and it is fine.
+That is how spin classes have always worked and it is absolutely fine.
 I have found that on my Sunny cycle every turn of my resistance knob equals about 10.
 So, if the instructor tells you to add 10, that is one crank.

 Disclaimer: My Sipping & Shopping blog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.